vmilitaru/Mentorship-Diary-client/README.md

 ### Deploy Your Local Project

-To deploy your local project to Netlify, push it to GitHub/GitLab/Bitbucket
+To deploy your local project to Netlify, push it to GitHub/GitLab/Bitbucket.

   - If you haven't done this already go to [netlify](https://app.netlify.com/signup) and sign up for a free account.

   - Once you are loged in to your account you will be redirected to your _Dashboard_.

   - Here you have the option to create a new site by clicking _New site from Git_ button.

   - The Git provider that we are going to use for now is GitHub so before selecting this option make sure you've pushed up the latest code that you want to deploy.

   - Select the GitHub account where your repository is and search the repo you want to connect with.

-- Click on the repository returned by the search.
+  - Click on the repository returned by search.

-- Chose the branch that you want to deploy.
+  - Choose the branch that you want to deploy.

   - Check that the build commmand matches the one from the package.json file of the project.

 **Important**:  Before clicking the _Deploy site_ button we need to connect the app with our server and specify our **Environment Variables** in the deployed application.

   - Go to _Show advanced_ option and click _New variable_ setting, here you will be able to insert all your **Environment Variables** from your `.env.local` file. 👉 [how to name your environment variables in a React App](https://create-react-app.dev/docs/adding-custom-environment-variables/)

   - Click the _Deploy site_ option.

   - If you go to the _Deploy_ tab and after click _Building_ you will be able to see the deployment progress and when the site goes live.

-- Once the site is live you can _Preview_ your deployed app, but probably by now  you've seen the error message from Firebase with _unauthorized domain_ and to fix this issue there is one more step to do.
+  - Once the site is live you can _Preview_ your deployed app, but probably by now  you've seen the error message from Firebase with _unauthorized domain_ or _domain not found_ and to fix this issue there is one more step to do.

   - Go to Firebase console and under _Your Project> Authentication> Sign-in-method> Authorised domains_  add the site domain from Netlify.